jyoullreddit/styleguide/javascript/README.md

 ## Blocks

-  - Use bracess.
+  - Use braces.
 Single-line functions are okay if short.
 Single-line conditionals are okay if short.

     ```javascript
     // bad